- HR Products

 Compliance with safety regulations, both California and federal, is probably at the forefront of your concerns these days — and with good reason.
 Even innocent mistakes can result in devastating workplace accidents and costly payouts.
 You want to maintain a safe and healthy work environment, but it’s tough to meet all your requirements, especially with California's increased enforcement efforts.

-From the publisher of your California Employment Law Letter and Safety.BLR.com, comes the fast, cost-effective, and engaging solution: 2014 Cal/OSHA Master Class: The Advanced Interactive Workshop for California Safety Professionals.
+From BLR, the publisher of Cal/OSHA Compliance Advisor and Safety.BLR.com, comes the one-day, cost-effective, and engaging solution to updating all your policies and practices: 2015 Cal/OSHA Master Class: The Advanced Interactive Workshop for California Safety Professionals.

-Attend this fast-paced one-day event and gain the knowledge and confidence you need to determine safety policy, avoid costly citations, and update your safety and health programs.
+Attend this fast-paced one-day event and gain skills and clarity to determine safety policy, avoid costly citations, and update your safety and health programs.
 You’ll emerge well-armed to protect your organization against both accidents and the increasingly eager reach of Cal/OSHA enforcement -- all within the letter and spirit of California’s highly specific safety laws and regulations.